-Challenge Detail of challenge Challenge number Detail of challenge 1 Low prior attainment: Assessments and observations show that poor outcomes in previous phases mean that there are significant gaps in prior learning and understanding.
-This is most evident in early reading, writing and maths skills.
+Challenge number Detail of challenge 1 Low prior attainment: Assessments and observations show that poor outcomes in previous phases mean that there are significant gaps in prior learning and understanding.
+This is most evident in early reading, writing and maths skills, but is also evident in key writing skills for key stage 2 pupils.
 Teaching staff will have to prioritise the teaching of some foundations in these areas in order to give a platform for future accelerated progress.
 2 Key periods of missed schooling: School closures during key times in pupil development have had a significant impact on the progress of our disadvantaged pupils.
 Our assessment information, pupil discussions and observations show that there are portions of learning from previous years that are not secure.
 This prior knowledge is essential for embedding and applying new learning.
+The school has been able to close some of these gaps in learning through high quality teaching and intervention, but more must be done.
 3 Early Communication and Reading Skills: Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
+These are evident from reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 Assessments, observations, and discussions with pupils also suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-4 Mental health, low confidence and poor self-regulation: Early Help and Safeguarding documentation shows that the disruption seen during the last 18 months has had a detrimental effect on the social and emotional wellbeing of all pupils.
+4 Mental health, low confidence and poor self-regulation: Early Help and Safeguarding documentation shows that the disruption seen during the last 3 years has had a significantly detrimental effect on the social and emotional wellbeing of all pupils.
 It is most significantly seen in our disadvantaged pupils however, with 40% currently receiving a form of early help from the school early help team.
-5 Attendance: Tracking data shows that disadvantaged pupils have a lower average attendance than non-disadvantaged pupils (3.5% lower).
+5 Attendance: Tracking data shows that disadvantaged pupils have a lower average attendance than non-disadvantaged pupils (4.4% lower).
 This will have a significant impact on their progress.
 Information from early help documents shows that a significant proportion of this non-attendance is down to emotional need and family difficulties.
 6 Low aspirations leading to lack of engagement with learning: Some of our disadvantaged pupils have expressed disinterest in school and learning, as well as showing a lack of acknowledgement that learning can have a positive impact on their life in the next phase of education and beyond.
 7 Barriers to parental engagement and involvement in learning: Home life can have huge impact on the progress of pupils, both positive and negative.
 This can be academically, socially and emotionally.
-Our Early help involvement with a number of families, as well as information from parent consultations, engagement with in school parent sessions and in home learning activities, shows us that we have a core of families who are harder to reach and engage in support.
+Our early help involvement with a number of families, as well as information from parent consultations, engagement with in school parent sessions and in home learning activities, shows us that we have a core of families who are harder to reach and engage in support.
 It is evident that a greater percentage of disadvantaged parents do not engage in learning activities at home and are lacking the skills to support some learning activities.